We are buying things we don’t need, with money we don’t have, to impress people we don’t even knowThe Minimalists

 excuse rationalisation going.

-People have told The Escape Artist (with a straight face) that there is no ridiculous spending in Britain (apparently that only happens in America).
+People have told me (with a straight face) that there is no ridiculous spending in Britain (apparently that only happens in America).
 I’ve heard people blame politicians, the Patriarchy and the Beer Pixies for taking their money.

 The reality is that those people are self-sabotaging.
-You can do better than that.
+We can do better than that.

 I’m not saying that everyone can get to financial independence by 40.
 But I am saying that everyone can buy less shite.